Buck Rogers in the 25th Century (TV series): Home media

 The theatrical version of the pilot film was released on VHS, Betamax, and Laserdisc in 1981.
 A handful of the episodes were issued in the US in 1985 by MCA Home Video: "Vegas in Space", "Space Vampire", "Return of the Fighting 69th", "Unchained Woman", "A Blast for Buck", "Happy Birthday Buck", "Space Rockers", and "The Guardians".
 In 1987, a single episode, "Ardala Returns", was released by Goodtimes Home Video, a budget release company.
 The same MCA tapes were re-released in the late 1990s.
 In other countries, several series episodes were released on VHS in the late 1990s.
 Australia released 10 volumes, covering all first-season episodes through "Space Rockers".

 Universal Studios released the complete series on DVD in North America (Region 1) on November 16, 2004.
 While it does contain every episode from both seasons, the pilot episode included is the theatrical version and not the TV version.
 The set contains five double-sided discs.

 The series was released on DVD in Europe (Region 2), though each season was released separately as opposed to in one set like the Region 1 release.
 Season one was released on November 22, 2004, and season two on October 31, 2005, neither of which had the same cover artwork or menu screens as the Region 1 release.
 Notable differences are the addition of subtitles for various European languages.

 On January 24, 2012, Universal Studios re-released season one as a six-disc set in North America.
 The discs were single-sided for this release, in contrast to the double-sided discs released in 2004.
 Season two was re-released with single-sided discs on January 8, 2013.
 As a bonus feature, the second-season set includes the television version of the original pilot film, "Awakening", the first time this version has been released on DVD.

 On August 17, 2016, Madman Entertainment released the series on Blu-ray to Australia and New Zealand in 1080p.
 The eight-disc set includes each episode in HD.
 Extras include theatrical version of the pilot episode and feature-length version of "Flight of the War Witch" (both in standard definition), the syndicated two-part version of "Journey to Oasis" (in HD), textless opening and closing credits sequences, opening credits without voice-over narration, and isolated music and effects audio tracks on each episode.
 The Blu-ray sets have been released in various other countries since.

-As of 2019, all the episodes are available for streaming for free on the NBC app.

 Kino Lorber announced a Region 1 Blu-ray set to be released on November 24, 2020.
 It includes the movie (in HD for the first time on home media) and seasons one and two.